draveness/DKNightVersion/README.md

 - [x] Providing UIKit and CoreAnimation categoty
 - [x] Read color customization from file
 - [x] Support different themes
+- [x] Generate picker for other lib with one line macro

 # Demo